tydeno/Ploto/README.md

 # Ploto
 A basic Windows PowerShell based Chia Plotting Manager.
 Cause I was tired of spawning them myself.
-Basically spawns and moves Plots around.
+Basically spawns Plots.

+Way dumber than plotman.
+Still does what it should for all those Windows Farmers out there.

 ### PlotoSpawn